CJmusic/cjmusic.github.io/_posts/2023-03-17-First Commit.markdown

 Once you create your Repl and GitHub Repo, open your Repl in Replit and you should be greeted with a screen similar to:

 ![](/post-assets/2023-03-17-First%20Commit/BlankRepl.png)

+A Repl, comes from the term Read-Eval-Print Loop.